WillieStevenson/temp/readme.md

 ## About this project

-This project contains instructions and code for a simple, small stand-alone web application meant to run within a docker instance.
+This project contains instructions and code for a simple, small, stand-alone web application meant to run within a docker instance.

 ## Getting Started

-Please follow the below instructions to set this project locally.
+Please follow the below instructions to deply this project locally.

 ### Prerequisites